-Dissolved organic carbon (DOC) represents a biogeochemically important constituent of coastal waters, where it supports bacterial respiration (an aerobic process).
-DOC concentrations were exceptionally high at the beginning of this study, exceeding 1000 $\mu$ M at all locations (Fig. 19).
+high at the beginning of this study, exceeding 1000 $\mu$ M at all locations (Fig. 19).
 DOC subsequently decreased at most locations and remained fairly constant after summer 2013.
 Highest DOC concentrations tended to be found in the western portion of Baffin Bay.
-At the time of this report, total organic carbon data had not been QA/QC'd and is not included.
-However, initial screening of that data indicates that at times, a fraction of the organic carbon equivalent to that found as DOC is in the form of particulate organic carbon in Baffin Bay.

-Dissolved oxygen displayed a clear seasonal pattern that can be linked to temperature, with lowest levels being observed in the warmer summer months and highest levels in winter (Fig.
+Dissolved oxygen displayed a clear seasonal pattern that can be linked to temperature, with lowest levels being observed in the warmer months and highest levels in winter (Fig. 20).
+In summer 2013, several instances of sub-hypoxic bottom waters were observed.
+Yet in 2014, despite similarly high water temperatures, hypoxia was not observed.
+No clear spatial patterns are evident (Fig. 20).